MeToo movement: ME TOO bill in U.S. Congress

 Jackie Speier proposed the Member and Employee Training and Oversight on Congress Act (ME TOO Congress Act) on November 15, 2017.
 The full language of the bipartisan bill was revealed by the House on January 18, 2018, as an amendment to the Congressional Accountability Act of 1995.
 The purpose of the bill is to change how the legislative branch of the U.S. federal government treats sexual harassment complaints.
-Under the old system, complaints regarding the legislative branch were channeled through the Office of Compliance, which required complete confidentially through the process and took months of counseling and mediation before a complaint could be filed.
+Under the old system, complaints regarding the legislative branch were channeled through the Office of Compliance, which required complete confidentiality through the process and took months of counseling and mediation before a complaint could be filed.
 Any settlement payments were paid using federal taxes, and it was reported that within a decade, $15 million of tax money had been spent settling harassment and discrimination complaints.
 The bill would ensure future complaints could only take up to 180 days to be filed.
 The bill would also allow the staffers to transfer to a different department or otherwise work away from the presence of the alleged harasser without losing their jobs if they requested it.
 The bill would require Representatives and Senators to pay for their harassment settlements.
 The Office of Compliance would no longer be allowed to keep settlements secret and would be required to publicly publish the settlement amounts and the associated employing offices.
 For the first time, the same protections would also apply to unpaid workers, including pages, fellows and interns.

 On Thursday, February 10, 2022, the United States Congress gave final approval to legislation that ensures that anyone who is sexually harassed at work can seek legal redress.